Hi, my name is Edward A. Eastman.

 Originally, I worked with B&W and colour film.
 Using a variety of film/camera formats, i.e., 4x5, medium format and 35mm, I studied photography formally.

 Settling on 35mm, I pursued landscape imagery using colour slide film - Kodachrome.
-I loved saturated colours and a graphical minimalist approach.
-Experimenting with longer shutter speeds alerted me to the nuanced beauty of blurred motion.
+I loved the film's saturated colours.

 After I built an in-home darkroom, I experimented with medium format film and Lith B&W printing.
-Working with a number of nude models, I created a series of images exploring the impact of light and shadow on the female form.
-I continued to favour the image's graphical qualities.
+Working with a number of nude models, I created a series of images that explored light and shadow on the female form.

-I feel photographs are not "shot" or "captured", but made with careful forethought and, when appropriate, pre-visualisation of the final image/print.
+I feel photographs are not "shot" or "captured", but made with careful forethought and, when appropriate, pre-visualising the final image/print.
 Photography is a personal creative journey.
-The camera, the lens and the digital darkroom (computer) are the tools I use to realise my creative vision.
+The camera, the lens and the digital darkroom (computer/printer) are the tools I use to realise my creative vision.
+While craft is important; realising my vision is my ultimate goal.

 For me, it's about the final image.
 Does it touch my heart, my mind, some deeper part of me?
 Does it speak to me?